Concrete18/Secret-Santa/README.md

 ### Run

 Once you have all the dependencies and have set up the config, just run the python script and it will find valid pairs and send them emails with their pairs for you.
-As long as you do not look at the sent emails with the gmail account or turn on the debug settings, you will not know who has who.
+As long as you do not look at the sent emails with the gmail account or turn on the test settings, you will not know who has who.